Scorhenao/mealMap/planingToImplement.md

-# Weekly Plan 📅
+---

 ### **Week 1: Preparation and Setup (Days 1-7)**

 **Days 1-2 (Monday-Tuesday)**
-- **Kickoff Meeting**: Make sure everyone understands the project and their roles.
+- **Kickoff Meeting**: Ensure everyone understands the project and their roles.
 - **Repository and GitFlow Setup**:
   - Initialize the repository and set up GitFlow.
   - Set up repositories for frontend (React) and backend (NestJS).